 It is important for your manager to maintain regular contact with you on long term absence throughout your period of absence.
-Where contact involves general enquiries regarding your welfare, informing you of social events taking place, or passing on the good wishes of the staff, contact may be made by telephone; a brief note of this may be logged on LAMS.
+Where contact involves general enquiries regarding your welfare, informing you of social events taking place, or passing on the good wishes of the staff, contact may be made by telephone.
 All other communications will usually be in writing.

 The Occupational Health Adviser will regularly review your situation and will liaise with your manager and keep him/her informed of any likely return to work date.

 Consideration may be given to termination of your employment if you are unable to return to work either at all or within a reasonable period of time, and there are no adjustments to workplace, hours or duties that would facilitate a return.
 In this case, action would be taken under the Ill Health and Absence Regulation.